The Elthamread 2018

 She was appointed an MBE in the Queens' Birthday Honours List in 2009.

-Bernardine grew up in Woolwich and attended Eltham Hill Girls Grammar School for seven years before enrolling at Greenwich Young People’s Theatre in the seventies.
+Bernardine grew up in Woolwich and attended Eltham Hill Girls Grammar School for seven years in the seventies, during which time she was a member of Greenwich Young People’s Theatre.
 She studied theatre at the Rose Bruford College of Speech and Drama and latterly earned her doctorate in Creative Writing at Goldsmiths, University of London.

 The event will include a pop-up bookshop run by The Blackheath Bookshop (Waterstone’s).